Frictionless Data Frictionless Data

 For this tutorial, we will need the Data Package R library (datapackage.r (opens new window)).

-You can start using the library by loading datapackage.r
+You can start using the library by loading datapackage.r.

 library(datapackage.r)

-key.
+You can add useful metadata by adding keys to metadata dict attribute.
+Below, we are adding the required name key as well as a human-readable title key.
 For the keys supported, please consult the full Data Package spec (opens new window).
-Note, we will be creating the required resources
+Note, we will be creating the required resources key further down below.

 dataPackage = Package.load()